szabolcsgarda/notification-service/README.md

 it possible for them to receive notifications in near-real-time from any service in the cloud architecture.

+### Use cases
+Has been designed for a mobile application, to avoid extensive usage of push notifications or websocket connections.
+The service can be deployed beside any other API service, preferably behind a load balancer.
+It can be handy for any mobile application where real-time notifications must be delivered while the application is in active state, for long-running IoT software or for browser applications.

 ### How it works
 The service receives the notification from a dedicated AWS SQS queue and delivers it immediately to the client if it is connected.
 If the addressee client in not connected, or the delivery